Whisky makers of dufftown

 One of the most collectable and rare whiskies is released.
 The first ever vatting of our 50 year old.
 Married to perfection from nine casks laid down in the 1930s, we honour each of William Grant's children who helped to build our family distillery.

 Independent as ever, invention flourishes at Glenfiddich.
 With over 35 years of experience and industry-wide recognition, our fifth Malt Master creates the Solera Vat.
 A pioneering process used to craft our 15 Year Old.
-An expression, which to this day is awarded for its complex and intense flavours.
+An expression, which to this day is awarded for its complex and intense flavors.

 We release the oldest single malt whisky.
 In 1937, cask 843 was filled and began its 64-year journey.
 Along the way, while ten consecutive Warehouse Masters watched over it, the angels took their share.
 Leaving only 61 bottles of this very rare whisky.